a-blondel/ea-nation-bot/README.md

 For the Discord bot to work, you need to define the appropriate environment variables :
 - `DNS_NAME` : the DNS name of the server
 - `DISCORD_TOKEN` : the token of the Discord bot
-- `DISCORD_CHANNEL_ID` : the ID of the Discord channel where the bot will send messages

 Otherwise, comment out the `DiscordBotService` methods.